 There are a few insights that can be gleaned from this information.
 One is that despite the fact that internet applications are significant, and in some cases dominant, they do not account for the totality of traffic and will not for the foreseeable future.
 This means hybrid infrastructure will continue to be the norm, driving increased demand for both private WAN and internet/cloud connectivity, and in the latter case, connectivity into multiple clouds.

 This speaks to the complex nature of digital transformation.
-The criticality of global interconnection to this requirement of parallel access to on premises infrastructure and cloud-hosted services, stresses the vital importance of the network for survival.
+The criticality of global interconnection with parallel access to premises infrastructure and cloud-hosted services stresses the vital importance of the network for survival.

 Connect the dots with Colt.